kubevela/samples/5.OAM_KPT_Demo/oam-kpt-demo/README.md

 ## Build

-You could build and push to your own image repo, in this example, we push it to `wonderflow/kpt-oam-demo` as example.
+You could build and push to your own image repo, in this example, we push it to `wonderflow/kpt-oam-demo` docker image as example.

 ```
 docker build -t wonderflow/kpt-oam-demo .